truncs/redtail/README.md

 News:
+- ROS joy node supported via an Android device.
+Since the ROS /joy node implementation doesnt work properly with a Logitech joystick on Jetpack 4.2.x an app has been added to support joystick control
+- Solex-CC worker to launch drone on a trail (trailnet) added
 - 3D CAD files for a 1 axis gimbal for the ZED stereo cam added
 - Redtail install script and instructions for Jetpack 4.2.x and Ubuntu 18.04 added
 - Wiki added for installation, setup and testing
 - RTSP video streaming server added
 - Solex-CC workers for ZED camera control and for managing the different ROS nodes
 - Darknet-YOLO added for object recognition
-- Solex-CC worker to launch drone on a trail (trailnet) added

 Known Issues and restrictions:
-- ROS joy node doesnt work properly with a Logitech joystick on Jetpack 4.2.x, therefore the joystick needs to be connected on a host PC
 - stereoDNN with nvsmall and resnet18 results in a memory overflow and crash (not an issue since nvsmall and resnet18 are too computing intensive for the TX2 anyways)
 - Simulation environment of the original project has not been touched yet and therefore likely doesn't work yet